VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step3.md

 `100 <= 100`{{execute}}

 # if statements
 We added code to automatically initialise Python within the terminal.
 You don't want to write actual code there since it gets messy very quickly.
-So let's quit Python. `exit()`{{execute}}
+So let's quit Python `exit()`{{execute}} and clear the terminal to remove any previous lines `clear`{{execute}}.

 `ifstatements.py`{{open}}